 The timeline largely depends on how many verification steps the landlord requires, how quickly applicants submit complete and accurate information, and how responsive third parties, like employers and former landlords, are during the verification process.

 Many landlords and property managers aim to complete the process as quickly as possible to minimize vacancy periods.
-Some steps, like pulling a credit report or scanning national databases, can be done almost instantly using automated tools.
+Some steps, such as pulling a credit report or scanning national databases, can be completed almost instantly using automated tools.
 However, other parts of the screening require direct human interaction and third-party verification, which naturally take more time.

 What Is The Average Duration of Each Stage of Tenant Screening?